IbDX/QuizGen/technical_readme/01_architecture_stack.md

 ## ⚡ Performance Considerations

+1.  **Asynchronous Grading:** To prevent UI freezing during an exam, complex AI grading (for Coding questions) is deferred to the `RESULTS` phase (in One-Way mode).
-1.  **Lazy Loading:** Heavy libraries (PDF.js worker) are loaded only when required via CDN injection or dynamic imports.
+2.  **Lazy Loading:** Heavy libraries (PDF.js worker) are loaded only when required via CDN injection or dynamic imports.
-2.  **Debouncing:** Input fields in `ExamBuilder` and `AiHelper` are sanitized and debounced to prevent render thrashing.
+3.  **Debouncing:** Input fields in `ExamBuilder` and `AiHelper` are sanitized and debounced to prevent render thrashing.
-3.  **Virtual DOM Optimization:** The `ExamRunner` only renders the *current* question to the DOM to keep the footprint light, even for 50+ question exams.
+4.  **Virtual DOM Optimization:** The `ExamRunner` only renders the *current* question to the DOM to keep the footprint light, even for 50+ question exams.